 - A baggage/shipping allowance (domestic and international);

-- Current secondary-level, full-time teachers with five or more years of classroom experience in English, English as a Foreign Language (EFL), Math, Science, Social Studies, or Special Education; school administrators (directors and deputy directors) should teach at least fifty percent of their time.
+- Current secondary-level, full-time teachers with five or more years of classroom experience in English, English as a Foreign Language (EFL), Math, Science, Social Studies,; school administrators (directors and deputy directors) should teach at least fifty percent of their time.

 - Working in private schools, language centers and after-school centers;